Clyde19-z/Pangle_iOS_SDK_Integration_Guideline/6_Native_Ads.md

 Refer to the [How to add a test device?](https://www.pangleglobal.com/help/doc/5fba365f7b550100157bfc06) to add your device to the test devices on Pangle platform.

-### Note
-1. The ad data source is assigned in nativeAdsManagerSuccessToLoad need to call `registerContainer:withClickableViews:clickableViews`  click and bind the View,and to call  `refreshData:` to refresh data.
-2. The `refreshData:` needs to be called after the next native ad is loaded.

 ### Resource
 Demo: [GitHub](https://github.com/bytedance/Bytedance-UnionAD/blob/master/Example/BUDemo/App/Example/controller/BUDFeedViewController.m)